ccmitchellusa/ibmcloud-agents/README.md

 ## Features

-- **MCP-compliant IBM Cloud command support**: Select a subset of IBM Cloud tools that can be used by your agent.
+- **MCP-compliant IBM Cloud tools**: Select a subset of IBM Cloud tools that can be used by your agent.
+- **Lightweight A2A-compliant protocol support via a2a-server

 ## Installation & Setup